sgcomptech/filament-ticketing/README.md

   // You can extend the package's TicketResource to customize to your needs.
   'ticket-resource' => Sgcomptech\FilamentTicketing\Filament\Resources\TicketResource::class,

-  // whether a ticket must be strictly associated with another model 'is_strictly_associated' => false,
+  // whether a ticket must be strictly interacted with another model 'is_strictly_interacted' => false,

   // filament navigation
   'navigation' => [